Zadigo/vue-axios-manager/README.md

 }))
 ```

-### Plugin options
+__Plugin options__

 `name`

-The name of the endpoint which will be used to call the url in the compsable
+Unique identifier for the endpoint, used in the composable call

 `dev`

-A domain used __only__ in developement mode
+Domain used __exclusively__ in development mode

 > [!NOTE]
-> The value should be domain ex. `example.com` without the protocole.
-Therefore `http://example.com` will raise an error
-> Paths are not accepted and will create url malformation
+> ⚠️ Must be a domain only (e.g., `example.com`).
+Do __not__ include protocol (`http://`) or paths

 `domain`

-This is the url that will be used exclusively in production
+Domain used in production mode

 > [!NOTE]
-> `domain` accepts the protocole value
+> ✅ Must include protocol (e.g., `https://api.example.com`).

 `https`

-Whether to use the development domain with `https`
+Boolean indicating whether to use HTTPS in development

 `accessEndpoint`

-If specified, this is the endpoint used to request an access token from your api endpoint
+API route used to request an access token

 `refreshEnpoint`

-If specified, this is the endpoint used to request an access token from your api endpoint
+API route used to refresh an access token

 `label`

-Label for the endpoint in the devtools manager
+Additional configuration options for the Axios instance

 `axios`

-Extra options to pass to the axios instance
+Additional configuration options for the Axios instance

+`accessKey`

+The name of the cookie key from which the access token will be read and used to authenticate requests

+`refreshKey`

+The name of the cookie key that stores the refresh token, used when refreshing the access token

+`bearer`

+The authorization scheme to use in the `Authorization` header (e.g., `"Bearer"`, `"Token"`, etc.).
+This value will prefix the access token like so:
+`Authorization: <bearer> <access-token>`

+### Access Token and Refresh Token Management 🔑

+> [!NOTE]
+> ✅ When a `401 Unauthorized` error occurs and both `accessEndpoint` and `refreshEndpoint` are defined, Vue Axios Manager automatically handles token refreshing and retries the original request

 ## Composables 🚀

 ### useRequest

-The simple way to send a request is to call the endpoint name followed by its path:
+A simple way to send requests using the configured endpoint and route:

 ```html
 <script setup lang="ts">